Triathlon Bike Training: What Is Zone 4 / Threshold Workouts?

 Understanding Zone 4 / Threshold Bike Training

-The purpose of Zone 4 bike training is to improve the ability to sustain hard cycling effort without breakdown.
-By repeatedly working at threshold, athletes increase tolerance to sustained pressure and strengthen pacing control on the bike.
-When applied with structure and restraint, Zone 4 bike training improves durability at race-relevant intensity while supporting the endurance and higher-intensity work that underpins long-term triathlon performance.
+The purpose of Zone 4 triathlon bike training is to improve the ability to sustain hard effort without breakdown on the bike.
+By repeatedly training around lactate threshold, athletes improve the body's ability to manage and clear lactate, increase sustainable power and strengthen pacing control under fatigue.
+When applied with structure and restraint, Zone 4 training raises sustainable power while supporting the aerobic foundation developed through lower training zones.

 How Zone 4 Is Measured in Triathlon Bike Training